Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Experiments

+We benchmark MPC and Ibex-RL performance against a baseline without supervisory control.
+With or without supervisory control, the heat pump manufacturer's control system adjusted device-level variables, such as compressor and fan speeds, to track the thermostat temperature setpoint.
+The supervisory MPC and Ibex-RL control systems sent temperature setpoint adjustments to the thermostat.
+Without supervisory control, the setpoint followed occupant preferences.

-For the baseline PID{\footnote{We refer to the baseline case of manual user setpoint control simply as 'PID' for shorthand, while acknowledging that the thermostat's underlying low-level PID logic remains same under all tested supervisory controllers (baseline, MPC, and RL).} and MPC controllers, data was initially collected between November 2022 and April 2023.
-During this period, the two controllers (MPC and PID) were deployed interchangeably.
-After removing entries with missing values, the effective (but not continuous) period for PID data was December 11, 2022 – April 4, 2023, and for MPC data was February 1 – March 30, 2023.
-To facilitate analysis of daily energy consumption, we filtered these datasets, retaining only days where a single controller operated for 20 hours or more.
-This resulted in 65 days of data for PID analysis and 23 days for MPC analysis.
+For the baseline and MPC, data was initially collected between November of 2022 and April of 2023.
+During this period, baseline and MPC operation were interleaved.
+After removing days with missing values, the effective (but not continuous) period for baseline data was December 11, 2022, through April 4, 2023, and for MPC data was February 1 through March 30, 2023.
+To facilitate analysis of daily energy data, we filtered these datasets, retaining only days where a single controller operated for 20 hours or more.
+This resulted in 65 days of baseline data and 23 days of MPC data.

-Similarly, RL was deployed operationally from January 23 to February 23, 2025.
+Ibex-RL was deployed from January 23 to February 23, 2025.
 For performance analysis, we applied the same filtering criterion, excluding days with less than 20 hours of operation or those affected by communication issues.
-This yielded 23 days of operational data for evaluating RL.
+This yielded 23 days of RL data.